st-gr/install-afl-sdk-on-hxe/all-in-one.md

 After that we are determining and installing the proper GCC compiler version that will let us compile AFL functions.

 ### Upload and install SDK archive
 Connect to your booted HANA Express 2.0 virtual machine.
-I am using putty to `hxehost.localdomain`.
+I am using PuTTY to `hxehost.localdomain`.

 Login with the `hxeadm` user and the password you defined at initial boot of the HXE appliance.
-I use Putty.

 **1. Determine home folder** of `hxeadm` and get its path